aleksbalev/alert-component/README.md

 to watch my work:

 - install all files from GitHub
-- type in project diretory 'npm install'
+- type in project directory 'npm install'
 - than 'npm run start'

-this app had few functionalities, after you clicked Send SMS you must restart app to see another options
+this app had few functionalities, after you clicked 'Send SMS' you must restart app to see another options